OpenNeuroDerivatives/ds004196-fmriprep/README.md

 # ds004196 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004196](https://openneuro.org/datasets/ds004196).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v24.1.0 on [ds004196](https://openneuro.org/datasets/ds004196).

 ## Methods